Foundations of geometric approximate group theory: Morse and Gromov limit sets of approximate groups

 From now on, $(X,d)$ is allowed to be an arbitrary proper geodesic metric space and $o \in X$ denotes a fixed choice of basepoint.
 We denote by $\partial_s^M X_{o}$ the sequential model of the Morse boundary of $X$ with basepoint $o$ (see Remark \ref{rem:seq morse boundary} for the definition).
 Since a change of basepoint induces a homeomorphism on the boundary, we will usually suppress the basepoint in the notation and write $\partial_s^M X$ for $\partial_s^M X_{o}$. \begin{remark}[On the scope of our setting] If $X$ is Gromov hyperbolic, then $\partial_s^M X = \partial_s X$ is just (the sequential model of) the Gromov boundary of $X$, and hence the results about Morse limit sets below reduce to the results concerning Gromov limit sets above.

 Assume now that $X$ is not Gromov hyperbolic; then one of two cases will happen: If there are no Morse geodesics in $X$, then $\partial_s^M X_{o}$ is empty.
 This happens for example if every geodesic in $X$ bounds a half-flat, in particular in higher rank buildings and symmetric spaces.
 If there are Morse geodesics, then $\partial_s^M X_{o}$ is actually non-compact \cite[Theorem 5.7]{Liu:dynamics}.
-By \cite{sisto} this is the case if $X$ is quasi-isometric to an acylindrically hyperbolic group (for example a relatively hyperbolic group, a mapping class group, $\mathrm{Out}(F_n)$ or a non-directly decomposable right angled Artin group, cf.\cite{Osin_AcylHyp}), but there are examples outside this class, including finitely-generated groups such as Tarski monsters and infinite torsion groups \cite{OOS, fink}. \end{remark} In our more general setting, there is no canonical topology on $X \cup \partial_s^M X$, and hence we cannot define the limit set of a subset $Y \subset X$ as in the hyperbolic case.
+By \cite{sisto} this is the case if $X$ is quasi-isometric to an acylindrically hyperbolic group (for example a relatively hyperbolic group, a mapping class group, $\mathrm{Out}(F_n)$ or a non-directly decomposable right angled Artin group, cf.\ \cite{Osin_AcylHyp}), but there are examples outside this class, including finitely-generated groups such as Tarski monsters and infinite torsion groups \cite{OOS, fink}. \end{remark} In our more general setting, there is no canonical topology on $X \cup \partial_s^M X$, and hence we cannot define the limit set of a subset $Y \subset X$ as in the hyperbolic case.
 Instead, following Definition \ref{defn:limit set}, we define the \emph{Morse limit set} of $Y$ in $\partial_s^M X$ as the closed subset given by

-However, if $X$ is hyperbolic, then $\partial_s^M X = \partial_s X$ is simply (the sequential model of) the Gromov boundary of $X$, and in this case the Morse limit set coincides with the Gromov limit set.
+In the case that $X$ is hyperbolic, then $\partial_s^M X = \partial_s X$ is simply (the sequential model of) the Gromov boundary of $X$, and in this case the Morse limit set coincides with the Gromov limit set.
 In this sense, the Morse limit set generalizes the Gromov limit set.

 As in the hyperbolic case, we observe that if two subsets $Y, Z \subset X$ are of bounded Hausdorff distance, then $\cL(Y) = \cL(Z)$.
 The proof of Lemma \ref{lem:limit set indep1} thus yields: \begin{lemma} For all $o, o' \in X$ and $k \in \bN$ we have